Right Arrow

 Understanding the basics: Key continuous improvement concepts

 • Overall Equipment Effectiveness (OEE) measures the percentage of time production facilities operate productively while manufacturing high-quality products at maximum speed with no downtime.
-Calculated by multiplying Availability, Performance, and Quality factors, world-class manufacturing processes typically achieve OEE scores above 85% (Source: Kaizen Institute).
+Calculated by multiplying Availability, Performance, and Quality factors, High-performing manufacturing processes typically achieve OEE scores above 85% (Source: Kaizen Institute).

 • Single Minute Exchange of Die (SMED) aims to reduce changeover times by shifting internal tasks to external tasks, enabling mechanical swaps to run parallel with purges and paperwork.
 This methodology becomes particularly powerful when combined with real-time monitoring capabilities.